dirac-institute/iCompare/README.md

 _Milestone 4_

 Write code which makes these runs automatically, and computes the maximum difference metric.
-[Half-complete]
+[DONE]

 _Milestone 5_